ofux/Digger-Documentation/README.md

 Open a scene with a terrain (you can open "simple-scene" in *Assets/Digger/Demo* for example) or create a terrain in a new scene.
 Configure your terrain layers as usual and modify your terrain as usual (raise or lower height, etc.).
 Make sure all your terrain layers have both a texture and a normal map.

 Once this is done, click on *Tools > Digger > Setup terrains*.
-This will prepare texture arrays for Digger material, add Digger System to all terrains in the scene and add Digger Master object.
+This will prepare Digger material, add Digger System to all terrains in the scene and add Digger Master object.

 <img src="assets/img/setup-terrains.png" alt="Package Manager" width="250"/>